Albania–China relations: From a rift to a break in the relationship

 In 1969, Mao Zedong worried about the Soviet Union's invasion of China and began to ease the diplomacy of the United States.

 In Albania, the meeting between Chinese Premier Zhou Enlai and Chairman of the Council of Ministers of the Soviet Union Kosygin reduced the requirements for attending the celebration of the 20th anniversary of the founding of the People's Republic of China, which caused Mao Zedong's dissatisfaction.
 Relations between the two countries began to cool.
 During the discussion of the draft joint statement in 1969, the Albanian side did not approve of China's suggestion that the source of revisionism should be written in the statement.
-Regarding whether there is a class issue in socialist countries, the two sides have different views.
+Regarding whether there was a class issue in socialist countries, the two sides had different views.

-Since 1970, the relationship between the Chinese Communist Party and the Albanian Party of Labour has gradually come to a standstill.
-When China broke its diplomatic isolation in the early 1970s, Mao Zedong, Chairman of the Central Committee of the Chinese Communist Party, and other CCP leaders began to reconsider aid to Albania.
+From 1970, the relationship between the CCP and the Albanian Party of Labour had gradually come to a standstill.
+When China broke its diplomatic isolation in the early 1970s, Mao Zedong, Chairman of the CCP, and other CCP leaders began to reconsider aid to Albania.
 The Chinese ambassador to Albania, Geng Biao, witnessed the current situation in Albania, and wrote about Albania's massive waste of aid to Qiao Guanhua, the Deputy Minister of European Affairs of the Ministry of Foreign Affairs, and Qiao forwarded it to Mao Zedong.
 Mao Zedong praised Geng Biao for reflecting the facts.
 However, the aid did not stop.
 In 1970, Albania asked China for 3.2 billion yuan in aid, and finally received 1.95 billion yuan in long-term low-interest loans.
-On the other hand, Tirana under the leadership of Hoxha, the first secretary of the Albanian Party of Labour, began to improve its international status.
+On the other hand, Tirana, under the leadership of Hoxha, the first secretary of the Albanian Party of Labour, began to improve its international status.
 Albania started trade negotiations with France, Italy and the newly independent Asian and African countries, and resumed normal relations with Yugoslavia and Greece in 1971.
 Albania actively reduced its dependence on China by decentralizing trade channels, improving diplomatic and cultural relations (especially with Western European countries).
 But Albania did not join the Organization for Security and Cooperation in Europe, and refused to participate in the Helsinki Conference held in July 1975.